Tackling basic literacy skills

 This is not a minor issue.
 Many institutions in these islands derive a considerable income from teaching English as a foreign language, and people coming to Britain and Ireland often do so to learn the language.
 In addition, the capacity of our students and graduates to express themselves clearly and correctly matters in all sorts of settings, including journalism, business, education, the arts and others.

 The DCU initiative is to be welcomed, but others also need to address this problem.
-The English language is an important resource for us; we need to treat it well.Explore posts in the same categories: culture, higher education, society
+The English language is an important resource for us; we need to treat it well.culture, higher education, society